Spin alignment of vector mesons from quark dynamics in a rotating medium: Formalism

-In experiment measurement, spin alignment is evaluated by matrix element $\rho_{00}$ which can be expressed by:
+In experiment measurement, spin alignment is evaluated by the matrix element $\rho_{00}$ which can be expressed by:

 In the non-rotating case, $\phi$ mesons with different spin components have the same mass $M_{\phi}(s_{z}=0,\pm 1)$, which leads to $\rho_{00}=1/3$.
-In a finite angular velocity, the mass of $\phi$ meson with $s_{z}=+1$ component decreases linearly thus $\phi$ mesons tend to occupy the $s_{z}=+1$ state.
+At a finite angular velocity, the mass of the $\phi$ meson with the $s_{z}=+1$ component decreases linearly.
+Thus, $\phi$ mesons tend to occupy the $s_{z}=+1$ state.
 As a consequence, spin polarization and spin alignment can be obtained in our formalism.

-In this section, Eqs.(\ref{eq:density matrix}-\ref{eq:spin alignment}) are momentum-dependent.
-However, in this investigation, we evaluate the spectral functions and spin alignment with ${\bf q}={\bf 0}$, which means vector mesons are staying at rest in the rotating frame.
-In general, Ref.\cite{Sheng:2022ssp} has revealed the spin density matrix for arbitrary measuring direction which is characterized by Euler angles $(\alpha,\,\beta,\,\gamma)$.
+In this section, Eqs.~(\ref{eq:density matrix}-\ref{eq:spin alignment}) are momentum-dependent.
+However, in this investigation, we evaluate the spectral functions and spin alignment with ${\bf q}={\bf 0}$, which means vector mesons are at rest in the rotating frame.
+In general, Ref.\cite{Sheng:2022ssp} has revealed the spin density matrix for arbitrary measuring direction, which is characterized by Euler angles $(\alpha,\,\beta,\,\gamma)$.
 The explicit form is:

 Here, $R_{\lambda\lambda^{\prime}}(\alpha,\beta,\gamma)$ is the spin-1 representation of the rotation.
 As a result, the spin alignment only depends on Euler angles $\beta$, and the explicit form is: